Skip to main content

 Lead with Confidence

-The online B.S. in Sport Leadership program prepares students to thrive across all levels of the sport industry.
-With a customizable curriculum and opportunities to gain real-world experience, this program equips future leaders with the knowledge and skills to succeed in their careers.
+The online B.A. in Sport Leadership program prepares you to thrive across all levels of the sport industry.
+With a customizable curriculum with four areas of interest and opportunities to gain real-world experience, this program equips you with the knowledge and skills to succeed.

 • Expert Faculty: Taught by nationally and internationally recognized experts, the program blends cutting-edge research with real-world application to help you thrive in a competitive industry.

-• Versatile Career Paths: Prepare for varied roles at the high school, collegiate, and professional levels
+• Versatile Career Paths: Prepare for varied roles in community and recreational sport, as well as high school, collegiate, and professional levels.

-• Broad Curriculum: Choose electives and area of interest to focus your studies on what you really want to do, all while building a professional portfolio
+• Broad Curriculum: Choose electives across an area of interest to focus your studies on what you really want to do, all while building a professional portfolio.
+These areas of interest aim to capture the many dimensions of sports and include:

 • Flexible Program Structure: This online program's flexibility lets you get a quality education without putting your life on hold.